 So that day I made those phone calls and with each click of the receiver I drove another nail into the coffin of my dearest friendship.

 It was all true.
-My friend, my confidante, had been betraying me from the beginning.
+My friend and confidante had been betraying me from the beginning.
 I felt drained.
 I couldn’t ask him to explain what he did.
-I knew what I’d hear.
-Denial.
+I knew he would just deny it.
 I knew he’d blame everyone else for the attitudes expressed and leave me feeling like everyone hated me, except him.
 He would glamour me with excuses and explanations and none of them would be reality.

 I was bereft as I watched the sun go down on someone that I loved like family.
 I still mourn him today, but I know that a social vampire will never be true to anyone, but his hunger.